microsoft/azure-percept-advanced-development/tutorials/pytorch-from-scratch-tutorial/pytorch-from-scratch-tutorial.md

 namespace gapi {
 namespace streaming { //  << This is pretty much the only change.
 For no good reason, we have a different namespace.

-/** We have this many classes for this network.
-We could have passed this in as an arg, too. */
+/** We have this many classes for this network. */
 #define N_CLASSES 5

 // Notice that this is an exact copy of what we had in the mock eye app.